With Immigration Fear on the Rise, These Houston Chefs Are Using Their Voices

 Image: Courtesy Fredis Benitez

-“The scary part is there’s 800,000 DACA recipients that the government has all of their information,” Torres says.
+“The scary part is there’s 800,000 DACA recipients [and] the government has all of their information,” Torres says.
 “So, if they ever want to just pull that trigger and just completely abolish DACA, they know exactly where to find 800,000 ex-DACA recipients who are now illegal immigrants.”

 Image: Courtesy of Carla Gomez

 “Basically, the judge was like, Oh, you know, you’ve been here long enough, like the business is doing OK, you know, you have someone else that can run it, and you and your family can move back,” Riccio says.
 “That was just not really like, feasible.
 The plan was to make a permanent move.
-And so, we were in this limbo and this sort of shows a lot about how broken the immigration system can be.
-We couldn’t move back… We had sold our home [in Mexico], we had our home here.”
+And so, we were in this limbo, and this sort of shows a lot about how broken the immigration system can be.
+We couldn’t move back… We had sold our home [in Mexico].
+We had our home here.”

 Riccio’s family kept on fighting to rectify their situation with deferrals, but this still proved to be a challenge for his future.
-His dream had been to attend the Culinary Institute of America in New York, but with his legal status up in the air, that was no longer feasible.
+His dream had been to attend the Culinary Institute of America in New York, but with his legal status up in the air, that no longer seemed possible.
 He decided to scope out local opportunities and found himself at Houston Community College.
 As a Texas resident, he was able to receive scholarships and grants.
 Then in 2012, DACA was introduced, and he once again found an answer to his in-limbo immigration status.

-Now, in the first year of a second, emboldened Trump presidency, these chefs have relied on their slightly more secure immigration status to do what they can to be a voice for the voiceless.
+Now, in the first year of a second, emboldened Trump presidency, these Houston chefs have relied on their slightly more secure immigration status to do what they can to be a voice for the voiceless.

 “I still feel very, very fortunate that I was able to find the path to becoming a US citizen,” Riccio says.
 “And I’m proud of that.
 As long as things remain the way that they should, I do have the ability to speak up.
 I do have the ability to be a voice for someone that might not have the ability to.”